RobertoTCo/Template-Rproject-renv/README.md

 ## Work with renv
 renv package have some useful functions to track changes in library requierments and keep it updated.
-1. First time a project is created, the function renv::activate() creates the enviroment in the project root to keep a specific subfolder for libraries
+1. First time a project is created, the function `renv::activate()` creates the enviroment in the project root to keep a specific subfolder for libraries
 2. The renv.lock in the root folder keep tracks of the needed libraries.
 3. Any time a library or package is installed you can update this file using renv::snapshot().
 This function checks for package names wrapped in requiere() or library() functions.
-It won't work with <package>::<function> lines!
+It won't work with `<package>::<function>` lines!
 4. In case there is some problems when installing a package, refer to: <a target="_blank" href="https://community.rstudio.com/t/cant-install-packages-with-renv/96696/8"> This issue in the Rstudio community </a>.
 In many cases, utils::install.packages() works.
-5. Everytime the project need to be executed in a different machine, the packages can be recovered  fron renv.lock using renv::restore()
+5. Everytime the project need to be executed in a different machine, the packages can be recovered  fron renv.lock using `renv::restore()`.

 ## How to commit from console
 To clone the repository:
-- `git clone <url-project>
+- `git clone <url-project>`

 To create a new branch:
 - `git checkout -b <branch_name>`